Clathrate Compounds of Noble Gases: Properties, Applications and MCQs

 View Answer

-Explanation: Zeolites are microporous aluminosilicate minerals acting as inorganic host lattices trapping noble gases.
+Explanation: Zeolites are microporous aluminosilicate minerals acting as rigid inorganic host lattices that trap noble gases within their pores.

 5. Clathrate hydrates involve: